Georgina Fitzalan-Howard, Duchess of Norfolk: Early life and family

-She was born Georgina Susan Gore, the younger daughter of John Temple ("Jack") Gore (1931-2018) and his first wife, Serena Margaret Mounsey.
+She was born Georgina Susan Gore, the younger daughter of John Temple ("Jack") Gore (1931–2018) and his first wife, Serena Margaret Mounsey.
 Her parents divorced in 1969.

 Jack Gore was very distantly connected to the Earls Temple of Stowe and was descended from Sir John Gore, Lord Mayor of London.

-Her paternal grandmother, Lady Barbara Montgomerie (23 August 1909 – 1992), was eldest daughter of Archibald Montgomerie, 16th Earl of Eglinton, by his former wife Lady Beatrice Dalrymple, daughter of the 11th Earl of Stair.
+Her paternal grandmother, Lady Barbara Montgomerie (23 August 1909 – 1992), was the eldest daughter of Archibald Montgomerie, 16th Earl of Eglinton, by his former wife Lady Beatrice Dalrymple, daughter of the 11th Earl of Stair.

 Georgina's elder sister Charlotte Gore married Major Sir Hervey James Hugh Bruce-Clifton, 7th Bt. and her elder brother Christopher Gore (d.
 2015) was remarried to Catherine Dickens, a descendant of the novelist Charles Dickens, and lived in Hungary.

 Personal life

-Georgina worked at Colefax & Fowler as a paint specialist before her marriage.
+Georgina worked as a paint specialist at Colefax & Fowler before her marriage.

 She married Edward Fitzalan-Howard, then Earl of Arundel and Surrey, son of Miles Stapleton-Fitzalan-Howard, 17th Duke of Norfolk, and his wife, Anne Mary Teresa Constable-Maxwell, on 27 June 1987 at Arundel Cathedral; the wedding had 800 guests including, the Princess of Wales (a personal friend of the groom).
-The couple moved into the East wing of Arundel Castle after their marriage.
+The couple moved into the East wing of Arundel Castle after marriage.

 They have five children (three sons and two daughters):